Frequently Asked Questions

 Students should take the class within the first two semesters.

 SG1 means that the class is offered at The Universities at Shady Grove campus (Rockville, MD).
 WB1 refers to an online course.
+ZM1 refers to an online course that meets at a specified time on Zoom.
 NH1 refers to an honors section and requires special permission.
 LC1 and HLC1 refer to learning community courses reserved for freshmen only.
 TO1 means that the course is on a ten-week schedule.

 How do I change my major?